physrisk/website-source/articles/2014/vygintas-gontis-penn-efekto-triumfas-europoje.md

 such convergence is still disputable and can be observed only as conditional process.
 We as Europeans need an answer to the question: is the geopolitical and macro economical EU experiment favorable for the economic convergence of EU members?
-Or sceptics are right?
+Or skeptics are right?
 The countries will tend to the economic differentiation and disintegration and such union is not stable.
 We just look for the quantitative estimation of real processes in Europe comparing it to the rest of the world.
 To